High Availability for the Master Aggregator

 Only this MA is responsible for managing cluster metadata, executing cluster operations, and detecting failures on CAs and data nodes. -

-If a DDL or DML operation is hitting MA endpoint and at the same time, if the original MA goes offline and a new MA is being elected, what will happen to the operation?
+If a DDL or DML operation is hitting the MA endpoint and, at the same time, the original MA goes offline and a new MA is being elected, what will happen to the operation?
 What are the various failure scenarios?

 SingleStore ensures your transactions maintain the atomicity property by guaranteeing that all changes are either fully committed or rolled back during the process of electing the new MA.